 The Lattice QCD Computing Extension Project (LQCD-Ext) develops and operates new and existing systems in each year from FY2010 through FY2014.
 These computing systems are deployed at Fermilab (FNAL), Jefferson Lab (JLab), and Brookhaven (BNL).
 Table 1 shows the actual and planned total computing capacity of the new deployments, as well as the actual and planned delivered (integrated) performance; the FY2013 and FY2014 numbers reflect the addition of the ARRA-project computing capacity (JLab 9q, 10q, 9g, and 10g clusters).
+The FY2013 data include the estimated performance of the BG/Q and cluster hardware to be delivered in April and May, 2013, and also reflect the decision to not deploy additional GPU resources.

-FY 2010 FY 2011 FY 2012 FY 2013 FY 2014 Actual (FY10) and Planned (FY11- FY14) Computing capacity of new Deployments, Tflop/s 12.5 11 9 9 10-15 15-22 22-33 Actual (FY10) and Planned (FY11- FY14) delivered Performance (JLab + FNAL + QCDOC), Tflop/s-yr 19.2 18 31.5 22 34 50-55 60-78 Actual and Planned (FY11) GPU Deployment, number of Fermi- equivalent NVIDIA GPUs - 152 128 360-540 570-860 930-1400 Estimated and Planned delivered GPU computing capacity, Fermi-GPU-Mhrs - - 0.92 4.6-6.9 7.5-11.2
+FY 2010 FY 2011 FY 2012 FY 2013 FY 2014 Actual (FY10) and Planned (FY11-FY14) Computing capacity of new Deployments, Tflop/s 12.5 11 9 9 12.8 10-15 34.5 15-22 22-33 Actual (FY10) and Planned (FY11-FY14) delivered Performance (JLab+FNAL+QCDOC), Tflop/s-yr 19.2 18 31.5 22 37.6 34 50-55 60-78 Actual and Planned (FY11-FY14) GPU Deployment, number of Fermi-equivalent NVIDIA GPUs - 152 128 252 360-540 0 570-860 930-1400 Estimated and Planned delivered GPU computing capacity, Fermi-GPU-Mhrs - - 0.68 0.92 4.6-6.9 7.5-11.2

 Table I - Performance of New System Deployments, and Integrated Performance (DWF+asqtad averages used).
 Integrated performance figures use an 8000-hour year.
-FY2012 through FY2014 deployments and delivered conventional cluster performance reflects 40:60 range on budget split between conventional and accelerated clusters; FY2013 and FY2014 numbers include JLab ARRA resources (9q and 10q conventional clusters).
-FY2012 through FY2014 GPU-accelerated clusters; FY2013 and FY2014 and FY2014 and FY2014 GPU-accelerated clusters; FY2013 and FY2014 and FY201
+Actual deployments and deliveries are in bold face. \ Planned FY2012 through FY2014 deployments and delivered conventional cluster performance reflects 40:60 range on budget split between conventional and accelerated clusters; FY2013 and FY2014 numbers include JLab ARRA resources (9q and 10q conventional clusters). \\ Planned FY2012 through FY2014 GPU-accelerated cluster acquisitions and operations reflect the 40:60 range on the budget split between conventional and accelerated clusters; FY2013 and FY2014 numbers include JLab ARRA resources (9g and 10g accelerated clusters). \\\ Actual FY2013 deployments were a half-rack of BG/Q (21.9 Tflop/s) and a conventional cluster (12.6 Tflop/s estimated), with zero additional GPU deployment.

-In FY2011, the LQCD-Ext project for the first time deployed a mixture of conventional and GPUaccelerated clusters; in FY2012-FY2014, the split between these types of clusters will be determined based upon a number of factors, including cost effectiveness, availability of software, demand, and scientific impact.
-Currently the project uses Fermi-GPU-hrs ("Fermi" is the current NVIDIA GPU architecture) as the metric for delivered computing capacity on GPU-accelerated clusters; this unit may change in the future to better reflect scientific production.
+In FY2011, the LQCD-Ext project for the first time deployed a mixture of conventional and GPU-accelerated clusters; in FY2012 a similar mixture of hardware was deployed.
+In FY2013, the project only deployed a conventional Infiniband cluster in addition to a BG/Q half-rack.
+In FY2014, the selection of hardware architecture, as well as the split between conventional and accelerated clusters will be determined based upon a number of factors, including cost effectiveness, availability of software, demand, and scientific impact.
+Currently the project uses Fermi-GPU-hrs ("Fermi" is the 2010 NVIDIA GPU architecture) as the metric for delivered computing capacity on GPU-accelerated clusters; this unit may change in the future to better reflect scientific production.
 In all discussions of conventional cluster and supercomputer performance, unless otherwise noted, the specified figure reflects an average of the sustained performance of domain wall fermion (DWF) and improved staggered (asqtad) algorithms.

-All LQCD-Ext Project cluster hardware procurements will utilize firm, fixed-price contracts.
-Cluster purchases will use contracts with vendors specializing in COTS hardware.
+All LQCD-Ext Project hardware procurements will utilize firm, fixed-price contracts.
+Hardware purchases will use contracts with vendors specializing in COTS hardware.
 The steady-state operations of the project computing facilities are performed by the three host laboratories, each of which is a government-owned contractor-operated facility.